docker/docs/adminguide.md

 ![System Logs page</admin/logs/>](../assets/admin-logs.png)

-Click "Logs" in the global nav bar at the top of page to view the logs from your DTR's containers.
-You will see log sections on this page for each service in your DTR instance.
+Click "Logs" in the global nav bar at the top of page to view the logs from your Docker Trusted Registry's containers.
+You will see log sections on this page for each service in your Docker Trusted Registry instance.
 Older or newer logs can be loaded by scrolling up or down.
 See below for a [detailed explanation of the available services](#services).

-DTR's log files can be found on the host in `/usr/local/etc/dtr/logs/`.
+Docker Trusted Registry's log files can be found on the host in `/usr/local/etc/dtr/logs/`.
 The files are limited to a maximum size of 64mb.
 They are rotated every two weeks, when the aggregator sends logs to the collection server, or they are rotated if a logfile would exceed 64mb without rotation.
 Log files are named `<component